Oregon State University: Alumni

 Oregon State University has over 200,000 alumni, including scientist and peace activist Linus Pauling.
 Pauling is the only recipient of two unshared Nobel Prizes, in the fields of chemistry and peace.
 Other notable alumni include Jensen Huang, founder of Nvidia.
 Oregon State athletes have had a significant showing in professional sports, including more than 15 MLB players, more than 20 NBA players and more than 130 NFL players.

+Notable Oregon State University alumni include: